 In order to complete the internship experience, schedule a final meeting where you and the intern will have a chance to reflect on the experience.
 What went well?
 What was challenging?
 Are there opportunities for further collaboration?
 You may want to revisit the questions you posed at the mid-internship meeting.
 This meeting will help you write your evaluation.

 Please write an evaluation for your interns, which will give them valuable information about their performance as well as allow them to include the internship on their transcript.
 Your evaluation will be useful should the intern ask for a letter of recommendation in the future.
 Please see the next section on getting credit for specific details about how to write your evaluation.

 Students can get credit for any number of hours worked in an internship.
 If students are using their internships to fulfill an academic requirement, they will tell you the number of hours they need.

 In order to get credit for an internship, students will need a letter from you upon completion of the internship, which includes the following:

 This letter should be on company letterhead if possible, and addressed to Hampshire College office of central records.
-Please email a scanned, pdf version of your letter directly to the interns so they can use the letter for multiple purposes.
+Please email a scanned, pdf version of your letter directly to the interns so they can use the letters for multiple purposes.

-Do you need pre-confirmation that the intern will be able to receive college credit for their internship?
-Contact us at firstname.lastname@example.org.
+Do you need pre-confirmation that the interns will be able to receive college credit for their internship?
+Contact us at email@example.com.
 Please include your name and title, the company name and website, the name and email address of the Hampshire student who is being considered for an internship, the title and duties of the internship, and your mailing address.
 We will email you a letter confirming that the students are able to receive college credit for their participation.

 In most cases, interns should be covered under the employer’s insurance policy.
 It is your responsibility to understand what is and isn’t covered by your policy, and to mitigate risk.